Metatarsalgia vs Morton’s Neuroma: How to Tell the Difference

 Though a common occurrence, pain in the ball of the foot is still a nuisance, especially when the cause is unknown.
 Two of the most common causes of pain in the ball of the foot are metatarsalgia and Morton’s neuroma.
 Both conditions affect the metatarsal heads and are similar in presentation, making them hard to differentiate.

-» Are you experiencing pain in the ball of your foot?
-Consider using Upstep's metatarsalgia custom orthotics
+» Pain in the ball of your foot?
+Try Upstep's metatarsalgia custom orthotics

 Morton’s Neuroma Pain vs. Metatarsalgia Pain